Prepare draft legislation to ensure timely verification of caste certificate: Par panel to govt | Law-Order

 Prepare draft legislation to ensure timely verification of caste certificate: Par panel to govt

-A Parliamentary Committee on Friday asked the government to prepare a suitable draft legislation to ensure timely verification of caste certificates and streamline the process without affecting genuine candidates, an official report said.The panel said it has experienced instances where employees were being forced to get their caste certificate verified before fag end of their retirement or they would be chargesheeted.
+A Parliamentary Committee on Friday asked the government to prepare a suitable draft legislation to ensure timely verification of caste certificates without adversely affecting the genuine Scheduled Caste SC or Scheduled Tribe ST employees, an official report said.The panel said it has experienced instances where employees were being forced to get their caste certificate verified before fag end of their retirement or they would be chargesheeted.

 - Country: